 A camera lens smaller than 3 mm detects a watcher’s stare, and a computer algorithm maps exactly where they’re looking.
 Spines attached to that spot then stiffen and sway.

 Though the overall look is that of quills on a porcupine under threat, Farahi actually modeled the morphology on fish and snake scales (each one is attached to a flexible mesh), and the movement on an innate human reaction: goose bumps.

 Her inspirations for this concept were as varied as her own interdisciplinary background would suggest.
-She's drawn from different wells, most notably conceptual feminist artists like Barbara Kruger ("Your gaze hits the side of my face”) and film theorist Christian Metz (“At every moment I am in the film by my look’s caress.”)
+She’s drawn from different wells, most notably conceptual feminist artists like Barbara Kruger (“Your gaze hits the side of my face”) and film theorist Christian Metz (“At every moment I am in the film by my look’s caress.”)

 “Sometimes the gaze can be invasive, sometimes it can be soothing and reassuring.
 I’m interested in the roles it can play.”

 A clever and strangely beautiful blend of engineering, coding, fashion design and critical thinking, it’s no wonder Caress of the Gaze has attracted attention from tech, fashion and news publications alike.
 It’s been sold as a device that “reacts to the eye (and the male gaze)”, “can tell when someone is checking you out,” and is “way cooler than a hookup app.”
 It’s somehow both anti-ogling armor and wearable Tinder.